Corrour railway station: Services

 Corrour station is served by regular ScotRail passenger trains between Glasgow Queen Street and Fort William and Mallaig.
-Its station map is available on National Rail's website which shows station information.

 These local services run three times a day in each direction on weekdays and Saturdays, but less frequently on Sundays (twice each way).
 In addition, Corrour is served by the Caledonian Sleeper service between Fort William and London Euston via Glasgow Queen Street (Low Level) and Edinburgh (these run daily except Saturday nights in each direction).
 The sleeper also conveys seated coaches and can therefore also be used by regular West Highland passengers travelling to or from Glasgow or Edinburgh.